Ameerpet metro station: History

-The station was opened in 29 November 2017.
+The station was opened on 29 November 2017.

 On 22 September 2019, a 27-year-old woman named K Mounika died in a freak accident when a concrete slab, which peeled off when she took shelter during rain, fell off from a height of 9 metres at pillar number A-1053 of the Ameerpet metro station and hit her head.
 She was admitted to Aster Prime Hospital in Ameerpet where she succumbed to her injuries.
 Hyderabad metro authority paid ₹ 20 lakhs as compensation to the victim's family.
 L&T said it would provide another Rs 15 lakh from an insurance company and job to a family member.
 A case was registered against L&T under Section 304-A (Negligence causing death) of the IPC.
 A day after the incident, Minister for Municipal Administration and Urban Development K. T. Rama Rao instructed Hyderabad Metro Rail authorities to conduct a thorough investigation and check all structures and facilities in detail to prevent such an incident from occurring again.